IanWraith/DMRDecode/README.txt

 Milestone 5 - To work out why and then fix the problem that is causing single bit errors in frames.
 (Reached 14th February 2011)

-Milestone 6 - ???
-Need to think about this.
-Any suggestions ?
+Milestone 6 - Add a feature where all DMR users are logged

-Ian Wraith (14th February 2011)
+Ian Wraith (15th February 2011)